Table of Contents

-Concave lenses are thinner in the middle than on the edge.
-The way they refract light diverges the incident beam.
-An incident light beam parallel to the optical axis is refracted as if the individual rays are from a focal point in front of the lens.
+Concave lenses are thinner in the middle than on the edges.
+The refracted light diverges the incident beam.
+The incident light beam parallel to the optical axis is refracted as if the individual rays arise from a focal point in front of the lens.
 The distance of this point is the focal length (also known as the dispersal distance).

-An incident light beam parallel to the optical axis is refracted as if the individual rays are from a focal point F in front of the lens.
-The distance of this pint is the focal length f, which is negative, and is also known as dispersal distance.
+An incident light beam parallel to the optical axis is refracted as if the individual rays originate from a focal point F in front of the lens.
+The distance of this pint is the focal length f, which is negative and is also known as dispersal distance.

 The human eye is essentially an optical instrument.

-The refracting system of the eye consists of the cornea (5) and the lens (11).
-They function approximately like a convex lens refracting light onto the retina.
-The images of observed objects are real inverted images on the retina (13).
-A normal eye can see near objects as sharply as distant ones.
-This is accomplished by the eye’s changing its curvature, its focal length, and thus its refracting power.
+The refracting system of the eye consists of the cornea (5) and the lens (11), which act approximately like a convex lens refracting light onto the retina (13).
+The images of observed objects are real inverted images on the retina.
+A normal eye can see near objects as sharply as distant ones, due to the eye’s ability to change its curvature and focal length, and thus it’s refracting power.
 This adaptability is called accommodation.

-A microscope consists of two lenses—the prime lens and the ocular.
-The prime lens is the one facing the observed object whereas the ocular (otherwise called an eyepiece) is in front of the eye.
+The microscope consists of 2 lenses—the prime lens and the ocular system.
+The prime lens is the one facing the observed object whereas the ocular or eyepiece system is in front of the eye.

 The prime lens can be replaced with lenses of other focal lengths, and the object distance can be adjusted.

-Using a Microsoft, we see enlarged, inverted, virtual images of the observed object.
-The total magnification of the microscope v is the product of the magnification of the object va and the magnification of the eyepiece vg.
+Enlarged and inverted virtual images of the observed object can be observed microscopically.
+The total magnification of the microscope v is the product of the object magnification va and the magnification of the eyepiece vg.

 v = va * vg